Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/fccbad99-2a92-4d87-ba17-f743f4254ebf)

-(Terminal UI looks different because the machine was reset, so I ssh'd in directly)

 It seems that I'll have to make my own crash file.
 Using `man apport-cli`, I find that by using the `-f` flag, I can create my own crash file

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/a0d5bd74-cd58-4a9c-a4cc-0003749e91f6)